muneeb706/pet-marketplace/README.md

 4. Intuitive ways for mocking dependencies.
 5. Ability to calculate code coverage.

 Pytest and unittest both satisfy above conditions while pytest is more intuitive, simple, compact, and faster.
-However, for this project, I chose unittest as it comes with the python standard library and downloading another package for this purpose was unnecessary.
+However, for this project, I chose unittest as it comes with the python standard library and downloading another package for the simple proejct like ours was unnecessary.